logo-min.webp

 • Hypertension, etc

 It's better to ask your dentist about the BPA level present in your composite resin and have a deeper discussion.
+Ask your dentist questions like “are composite fillings safe for you?”
+So in future you don't have to face any problems with composite fillings.
 Also, tell him about severe health issues (if any) before the procedure.
 Moreover, it's good to consider choosing a biological dentist who follows a whole-body approach to ensure your resin doesn't contain BPA and other toxic elements.

-Sometimes, composite resins cause allergic reactions in patients.
+Sometimes, resin composite filling causes allergic reactions in patients.
 These include:

 • itchiness